deephdc/fasterrcnn_pytorch_api/README.md

 # Use rclone to copy from remote

-If you want to use rclone to download trained models from nextcloud set  'use_rclone' in the 'fasterrcnn_pytorch_api/fasterrcnn_pytorch_api/configs/settings.ini' to true and pass the path to your model directory on the nextcloud in the remote variable.
+If you want to use rclone to download trained models from nextcloud set  `use_rclone` in the `./fasterrcnn_pytorch_api/fasterrcnn_pytorch_api/configs/setting.ini` to true and pass the path to your model directory on the nextcloud in the remote variable.
 ```
 [use_rclone]